postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 | Settings   |   ⌘ ,     | Ctrl + ,   |
 | Submit Modal   |   ⌘ ↵     | Ctrl + Enter   |
 | Open Shortcut Help   |   ⌘ /     | Ctrl + /   |

+### Mouse actions
+To close a tab, right click the tab to display the Tab menu, and click Close.
+Or click the X icon on the right side of the tab to close it.

+To force close a tab, press ALT and click the **X** icon on the right side of tab.

 ### Data editor